zabbix/zabbix-docker/README.md

 * [zabbix-web-service](https://hub.docker.com/r/zabbix/zabbix-web-service/) - Zabbix web service for performing various tasks using headless web browser (for example, reporting)
 * [zabbix-snmptraps](https://hub.docker.com/r/zabbix/zabbix-snmptraps/) - Additional container image for Zabbix server and Zabbix proxy to support SNMP traps

+### Docker Compose

+There is provided Docker Compose files for each set of base Operating System and Database engine.

+Templates support several [Compose  profiles](https://docs.docker.com/compose/profiles/).
+Minimal set of services is brought up by default, to start additional components e.g. Zabbix Agent use profile 'full' or 'all'.
+Additionally, it is possible to start only required components.

 ## Issues and Wiki

 Be sure to check [the Wiki-page](https://github.com/zabbix/zabbix-docker/wiki) on common problems and questions.
 If you still have problems with or questions about the images, please contact us through a [GitHub issue](https://github.com/zabbix/zabbix-docker/issues).